Women can achieve elegant, glamorous, effortless beauty with our treatments.

 Simply put, liposuction is an outpatient operation that removes pockets of fat.
 It works by suctioning out fat, almost like a vacuum cleaner.
 That said, liposuction is not a weight loss procedure.
 It is not safe to remove large amounts of fat with it, but it is perfect for contouring parts of the body, and for removing particular areas of fat that just won’t go away.

 There are many ways to perform liposuction, and all of them remove fat with suction.
 SmartLipo™ claims to dissolve the fat with a laser, which makes the job easier for the surgeon.
 The laser heats up the dermis (lower layers of the skin), so it has the effect of tightening the skin.
-The Columbus Institute of Plastic Surgery now offers this method of liposuction.
+The top plastic surgeons at Columbus Institute of Plastic Surgery now offer this method of liposuction.

 Lipodissolve uses injections to chemically dissolve fat.
 This is unfortunately too good to be true—the chemical used is not FDA approved.
 To perform Lipodissolve, many injections need to be administered as it only works on about a dime to quarter sized area.
 This means that to do a thigh, for example, up to hundreds of injections would be required for it to work, which would be very uncomfortable for a patient.
 For these reasons, along with the fact that there is a good chance that Lipodissolve simply does not work, our practice does not offer it to our patients.